High School DxD: Production

 Ishibumi had previously worked on a horror genre series two years prior to the publishing of the first light novel for High School DxD.
 In the volume 1 afterword, he mentions that he changed his writing style, and wanted to develop one in the school-life, love-comedy, battle, and fantasy genre.
 His main character Issei was made into a lecherous guy at the request of his editor.
 For the first volume, he made Rias a second lead character and heroine, and Asia to be the second heroine.
 Some of his characters are loosely referenced from the Bible, non-fiction books, and mythology.
 He created a world where the war between the three main factions (Angels, Devils, and Fallen Angels) is over, and where many famous angels and devils have already ceased to exist.
 He also added characters and legendary beasts from a variety of places from Norse mythology to Japanese Youkai.
 The concept of Balance Breaker was to represent a super-powered version of the character's Boosted Gear, and he likens this to the Super Saiyan in Dragon Ball and the Bankai in Bleach.

 Ishibumi intended to make the shounen-style light novel series that teenagers would be embarrassed to buy, yet was concerned that it might get an age restriction.
 In each of his afterword sections in the light novels, he makes numerous references to Oppai (breasts) and notes when he tries to make his characters more erotic.

 Media

 Light novels

 High School DxD began as a light novel series written by Ichiei Ishibumi, with illustrations provided by Miyama-Zero.
-High School DxD was published from September 20, 2008 to March 20, 2018 across 25 volumes.
+High School DxD was published from September 20, 2008, to March 20, 2018, across 25 volumes.
 A bonus story, called The First Errand: Ophis Edition (はじめてのおつかい・オーフィス編, Hajimete no Otsukai: Ōfisu Hen), was released with the July 2012 issue of Dragon Magazine (released on May 19, 2012) as a bunkobon volume.
 The story takes place after Volume 12, and centers on Ophis' first shopping trip in the human world.

 After the release of Volume 25, Ishibumi announced a sequel, Shin High School DxD (真はいすくーるDxD, Shin Hai Sukūru Dī Dī).
 Continuing from where DxD left off, the first volume of the series was released on July 20, 2018.
+As of February 2020, four volumes have been released.